 Air currents might still play some role in ballooning.
 After all, the same hairs that allow spiders to sense electric fields can also help them to gauge wind speed or direction.
 And Moonsung Cho from the Technical University of Berlin recently showed that spiders prepare for flight by raising their front legs into the wind, presumably to test how strong it is.

 Still, Morley and Robert’s study shows that electrostatic forces are, on their own, enough to propel spiders into the air.
-“This is really top-notch science,” says Gorham.
+“This is really top-notch science,” Gorham says.
 “As a physicist, it seemed very clear to me that electric fields played a central role, but I could only speculate on how the biology might support this.
 Morley and Robert have taken this to a level of certainty that far exceeds any expectations I had.”

 “I think Charles Darwin would be as thrilled to read it as I was,” he adds.